jmount1992/dummy-website-3/README.md

     touch index.md
     ```

-6. Add the following codee to `index.md`.
+6. Add the following code to `index.md`.
 Any code between the two sets of `---` are what is called front matter.
 Jekyll will only process any files that contain front matter.
 That is why this ReadMe file gets skipped.
 It does not contain any front matter.
     ```markdown
     ---
     ---